-|Particulars of Contracts or Arrangement with Related Parties ||II |
+|Particulars of Contracts or Arrangement with Related Parties ||I |

-|Annual Report on CSR Activities ||III |
+|Annual Report on CSR Activities ||II |

-|Secretarial Audit Report issued by the Secretarial Auditor of the Company ||IV |
+|Secretarial Audit Report issued by the Secretarial Auditor of the Company ||III |

 |Particulars of Employees and Remuneration as per Rule 5 of The Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014. ||IV |

 The Directors place on record their sincere appreciation for the continued support andgoodwill of the esteemed Shareholders Bankers Financial Institutions Business partnersand other Stakeholders.
 The Directors also thank M/s Raj Achint & AssoiciatesStatutory Auditor and M/s Ashish Kumar Friends & Co.
 Secretarial Auditor for theirvalued contribution.
 The Directors also sincerely appreciate and thank all the employeesof the Company for their valuable contribution and dedicated efforts in steering theCompany to excellent performance for yet another year in succession.

 | ||On Behalf of the Board of Director of |

 | ||North Eastern Carrying Corporation Limited |

 | ||(Sunil Kumar Jain) |